 Price is £38 per person, includes English Speaking Guide, entrance to Edinburgh Castle.

 Price is based on 20 persons.
 This limit is for both group safety and tour quality purposes.
+Please note registration for this tour will close on Tuesday 10 September 2019.

 Difficulty: Intermediate, the tour will be travel uphill towards the castle.